awslabs/sagemaker-battlesnake-ai/Documentation/DeployTheAIEndpoint.md

 Click "Create Stack"

-After about 15 minutes, the stack status should be CREATE_COMPLETE:
+After about 15 minutes, the stack status should be CREATE_COMPLETE.

 ## Next steps

-Navigate to Amazon SageMaker and click the "[Open JupyterLab]" the Battlesnake notebook instance.
+Navigate to Amazon SageMaker and click the "[Open JupyterLab]" in the Battlesnake notebook instance.

 Open the `1_Introduction.ipynb` notebook for next steps.